-So, your engine turns over but will not start.
+So, your engine turns over, but will not start.
 It usually means your engine is having trouble with spark, fuel, compression or timing.

-So, what do you do if all those things check out good; but the engine still won’t start.
+So, what do you do if, all those things check out good, but the engine still won’t start.

-The source of the problem could be a mechanical fault, or a faulty component in other systems.
+The source of the problem could be, a mechanical fault, or a faulty component in other systems.

-Consequently, the computer in modern vehicles monitors and controls a good number of sensors and actuators.
-Scan your computer memory for trouble codes; before you do anything else.
+So, the computer in modern vehicles, monitors and controls, a good number of sensors and actuators.
+Firstly, scan your computer memory for trouble codes, before you do anything else.
 Even if the check engine light hasn’t come on, you may find a pending code; that can guide you in your diagnosis.
-Finally, when trying to find out why your engine will not start; keep in mind other possibilities.
-What should you check ?
+However, when trying to find out why your engine will not start; keep in mind other possibilities.

-Firstly, check for a blown fuse that may be preventing a circuit from working properly; like the computer system.
+Firstly, check for a blown fuse that may be, preventing a circuit from working properly; like the computer system.

-What Can Cause A No Start Condition
+What Can Cause, A No Start Condition

 Faults in other systems, not just ignition, fuel, compression and timing, can prevent your engine from starting.
 However, a system component itself may be faulty, or there may be a problem with its wire connector or harness.

-Exhaust Gas Recirculation Valve (EGR)
+Exhaust Gas Recirculation (EGR) Valve

-- The EGR valve can fail and stick either open or closed.
-When the valve sticks open it may prevent your engine from starting.
-Other symptoms of a stuck-open (EGR) valve include rough idle and stalling.
+- The EGR valve can fail and stick, either open or closed.
+When the valve sticks open, it may prevent your engine from starting.
+Other symptoms of a stuck-open (EGR) valve include, rough idle and stalling.

 Cold Start Injector